About the project

 - Segment 3 is from west of Hamilton Boulevard to the South Dakota state line.
 Major construction was completed in 2012.

-- Segment 2 (downtown) work is underway with completion anticipated in 2019.
+- Segment 2 (downtown) construction is ongoing with mainline completion anticipated in 2019.

 I-29 improvements in Sioux City, Woodbury CountyView signed environmental documents and record of decision